Controller face plates won't be available until mid March 2020.

 This is a special backup port for DC port 3, a float switch is connected, if open DC port 3 will turn off.
 It bypasses the Raspberry Pi and other electronics so it always works.

 Click the image below to load an interact 3D model, press bottom right button to go full screen and use mouse wheel to zoom in and pan around.
-Note the case and face plate shown in the image below are optional on this listing.
+Note the case, face plate and pH circuit shown in the image below are optional on this listing.

 Ports, Ports and more Ports